alepha@docs:~/docs/guides/frontend$

 #Sigil (telemetry & feedback)

-@alepha/sigil wires a Lore Sigil into an Alepha app: cookieless pageview analytics (beacon), Web-Vitals p75, client & server error capture (blights), and an in-app annotated-screenshot feedback dialog (petition) — all behind one module import.
+@alepha/sigil wires a Lore Sigil into an Alepha app: cookieless pageview analytics (beacon), Web-Vitals p75, client & server error capture (blights), and a floating feedback button that opens the Lore petition page (petition) — all behind one module import.

 The package is private (vendor-only) and targets Alepha React apps.
 It replaces the legacy <script src=".../embed.js"> snippet.